6 Metabase Alternatives You Don’t Need A Data Team To Use

 There’s a free self-hosted open-source option, but this has no customer support other than a help forum - which means your engineers will have to troubleshoot any issues.

-The best Metabase alternatives offer the accessible, effective features Metabase is known for - but they go beyond Metabase’s limitations.
+Each Metabase alternative below offers the accessible, effective features Metabase is known for - but they go beyond Metabase’s limitations.

-Trevor.io is a self-service tool that allows everyone in your company to learn from data without programming or SQL knowledge.
-Like Metabase, it offers intuitive no-coding data visualisation tools, but with an expanded capacity for custom integrations and ad-hoc queries.
+Trevor.io is a self-service data platform that lets everyone in your company learn from data without SQL knowledge.
+Like Metabase, it offers intuitive no-coding data visualisation tools, but with an expanded capacity for custom integrations and more powerful ad-hoc queries.